b-crawl/bcrawl/README.md

   - v1.3.2: Boris has Haunt instead of Iron Shot, and casts spells more.
   - v1.4.1: Psyche is reworked to be as dangerous as Erica, with a new spell set including Deflect Missiles, Sleep, and Poison Arrow.
 (Read the lore.)
   - v1.5.3: Margery has +4 AC and +4 EV.
+  - v1.6.1: Natasha no longer appears on D:2.